-Status of multilateral Conventions and instruments in respect of which the International Maritime Organization or its Secretary-General performs depositary or other functions
+Comprehensive information on the status of multilateral Conventions and instruments in respect of which the International Maritime Organization or its Secretary-General performs depositary or other functions

 INTRODUCTION

 The International Maritime Organization (IMO) or its Secretary-General acts as depositary for a number of multilateral international instruments.
 In discharging these depositary responsibilities, the Secretary-General notifies the Governments concerned of signatures or the deposit of formal instruments in respect of the various international acts, of the entry into force of these acts, and of the receipt of other notifications and declarations in relation to them.